Ben Jonson: Royal patronage

 On 8 July 1618 Jonson set out from Bishopsgate in London to walk to Edinburgh, arriving in Scotland's capital on 17 September.
 For the most part he followed the Great North Road, and was treated to lavish and enthusiastic welcomes in both towns and country houses.
 On his arrival he lodged initially with John Stuart, a cousin of King James, in Leith, and was made an honorary burgess of Edinburgh at a dinner laid on by the city on 26 September.
 He stayed in Scotland until late January 1619, and the best-remembered hospitality he enjoyed was that of the Scottish poet, William Drummond of Hawthornden, sited on the River Esk.
 Drummond undertook to record as much of Jonson's conversation as he could in his diary, and thus recorded aspects of Jonson's personality that would otherwise have been less clearly seen.
 Jonson delivers his opinions, in Drummond's terse reporting, in an expansive and even magisterial mood.
 Drummond noted he was "a great lover and praiser of himself, a contemner and scorner of others".

-On returning to England, he was awarded an honorary Master of Arts degree from Oxford University.
+On returning to England around 1619 he was awarded an honorary Master of Arts degree from Oxford University.

 The period between 1605 and 1620 may be viewed as Jonson's heyday.
 By 1616 he had produced all the plays on which his present reputation as a dramatist is based, including the tragedy Catiline (acted and printed 1611), which achieved limited success and the comedies Volpone (acted 1605 and printed in 1607), Epicoene, or the Silent Woman (1609), The Alchemist (1610), Bartholomew Fair (1614) and The Devil Is an Ass (1616).
 The Alchemist and Volpone were immediately successful.
 Of Epicoene, Jonson told Drummond of a satirical verse which reported that the play's subtitle was appropriate since its audience had refused to applaud the play (i.e., remained silent).
 Yet Epicoene, along with Bartholomew Fair and (to a lesser extent) The Devil Is an Ass have in modern times achieved a certain degree of recognition.
 While his life during this period was apparently more settled than it had been in the 1590s, his financial security was still not assured.